 When you really get to know someone, you’ll be able to identify the things they’ll appreciate, and what makes them happy.
 You can say “I love you” in a million ways.
 So go ahead – say it with stormtroopers!

 That same Valentine’s Day, I was adamant that I wanted to make him a present, because I’m quite a creative person and knowing my partner, I knew he’d really appreciate a present that I’ve taken time to put so much effort into.
 I took to Pinterest, which is the DIY capital of the Internet and found some lovely ideas of what to make him.
 There are some wonderful, creative ideas on there and in the end, I chose to make him his own deck of cards which had 52 reasons why I love him written on the cards.
 Brownie points for me!
 He actually appreciated the deck of cards more than the stormtrooper!
 If only I knew, huh?

 6. Say it with flowers

 A timeless way of saying “I love you” is by giving flowers.
-If you’re anything like me and you or your partner doesn’t like flowers because they die, there’s ways around that.
+If you’re anything like me and you or your partner don’t like flowers because they die, there are ways around that.
 For Valentines Day this year, I walked into the house to see rose petals all over the floor and a trail of silk rainbow roses all the way up the stairs, leading to another bunch of them in a vase at the top.
-Silk flowers are perfect as they can be kept forever, and keeping it personal to someone’s favourite colour or flower really shows the thought and sentiment behind it.
+Silk flowers are perfect as they can be kept forever, and keeping it personal to someone’s favorite color or flower really shows the thought and sentiment behind it.